oehf/ipf/modules/hl7-kotlin/src/site/markdown/hl7v2mapping.md

 ### Example

-Given the following mapping example:
+Given the following mapping example (in Groovy):

 ```groovy